japila-books/spark-sql-internals/docs/spark-sql-RelationalGroupedDataset.md

 .pivot in web UI -- Three Extra Scanning Jobs Due to Unspecified Distinct Values image::images/spark-sql-pivot-webui-scanning-jobs.png[align="center"]

-NOTE: link:spark-sql-properties.adoc#spark.sql.pivotMaxValues[spark.sql.pivotMaxValues] (default: `10000`) controls the maximum number of (distinct) values that will be collected without error (when doing `pivot` without specifying the values for the pivot column).
+NOTE: spark-sql-properties.md#spark.sql.pivotMaxValues[spark.sql.pivotMaxValues] (default: `10000`) controls the maximum number of (distinct) values that will be collected without error (when doing `pivot` without specifying the values for the pivot column).

 Internally, `pivot` creates a `RelationalGroupedDataset` with `PivotType` group type and `pivotColumn` resolved using the DataFrame's columns with `values` as `Literal` expressions.

 [NOTE]
 ====
-<<toDF, toDF>> internal method maps `PivotType` group type to a `DataFrame` with link:spark-sql-LogicalPlan-Pivot.adoc[Pivot] unary logical operator.
+<<toDF, toDF>> internal method maps `PivotType` group type to a `DataFrame` with spark-sql-LogicalPlan-Pivot.md[Pivot] unary logical operator.

 ```
 scala> q.queryExecution.logical